bakaid/nifi-minifi-cpp/README.md

 #### Libraries / Development Headers
 * libboost and boost-devel
   * 1.48.0 or greater
-* libcurl-openssl (If not available or desired, NSS will be used by applying -DUSE_CURL_NSS)
 * librocksdb4.1 and librocksdb-dev
 * libuuid and uuid-dev
-* openssl
 * Python 3 and development headers -- Required, unless Python support is disabled
 * Lua and development headers -- Optional, unless Lua support is enabled
 * libgps-dev -- Required if building libGPS support